-• Major in visual arts.
+- Major in visual arts.
 Competitive.
-Selection based on portfolio, interview with faculty, and talent and potential contribution to the visual arts program.
+Selection based on portfolio, interview with faculty, and talent and potential contribution to the visual arts program. - Application deadline for portfolio review December 1

-Speech Award, up to \$5,000
+Speech Award, up to amount varies

-- Competitive.
-Selection based on talent and potential contribution to the Marian University Speech Team. - Deadline for consideration: December 1
+• Competitive.
+Selection based on talent and potential contribution to the Marian University Speech Team.

+• Deadline for consideration: December 1